2-3cupscooked corned beefcut/shredded into bite-size pieces

 Instructions

-Heat butter in a large skillet over medium heat.
-Add the onion and cook until it becomes translucent.
+Melt the butter in a large skillet over medium heat.
+Add the diced onion and cook until softened and translucent.

-Once browned, remove from the heat and season with salt and freshly ground pepper to taste.
+Remove from the heat and season with salt and freshly ground pepper to taste.
+Serve warm, optionally topped with fried or poached eggs.

 Notes